Cherreads

 She glared at him, frustrated, but deep down she knew he was right.

 Duran led the way without a word, his steps steady and sure.
 The bandit attack had clearly taken a toll on him, yet he showed no sign of weakness.
 Xiao Zhi wondered if she was the only one who felt like she was about to collapse.
-She knew that Duran and Ruhan were nothing more than mere characters in Lin Ruan's Story.
+She knew that Duran and Ruhan were nothing more than characters in Lin Rui's story.
 An NPC, if you must call it.
-No wonder they didn't seem to feel exhaustion or despair like Xia Zhi did.
+No wonder they didn't seem to feel exhaustion or despair like Xiao Zhi did.
 They were basically robots, not alive.

-Hours dragged on.
-The sun only grew harsher.
+Hours dragged on, and the sun only grew harsher.

 Her throat burned, and the few drops of water she'd sipped earlier only made it worse.